 Employment after the Course

 This new course is designed for those interested in factual programme making for television, radio, journalism and online media content creation.
 Many of the skills acquired are transferable across different disciplines but primarily this highly practical course will most appeal to those seeking employment in the creative industries.

-The course has already built strong links with local broadcasters, such as BBC Northern Ireland and other relevant organisations, like Northern Ireland Screen.
-Many of these organisations are members of the industry advisory panel for the degree.
+The course has already built strong links with local broadcasters, such as BBC Northern Ireland and other relevant organisations, such as Northern Ireland Screen.
+Many of these organisations help to provide work placement and other learning opportunities throughout the duration of the degree.

 Claire Campbell (Researcher, BBC NI)